 “We are committed to supporting agriculture through development of infrastructure, agro-industrialisation and investment in post-harvest technologies to reduce the huge losses in agricultural products.
 We are also aware of the high youth unemployment rate and are working to address this,” Kibazanga said.

-go to link Private sector and farmer participation vital
+enter site Private sector and farmer participation vital

 As noted by Dr Agnes Kalibata, President of the Alliance for a Green Revolution in Africa (AGRA) governments of the member countries need to work more closely with the private sector and the farmers to achieve the desired targets.